Joseph Morris - Travel Photography

 Top Photos Cycling Europe Travel Writing Apps And Software Law Office morris.cloud

-Sunset in Monument Valley, near Goulding's campground.
+Frozen waterfall at the end of Emerald Pools trail in Zion National Park.
 American Southwest: A road trip from Berkeley, California to Pagosa Springs, Colorado, during a full moon in the winter.
 The Golden Temple, Amritsar.
 Amritsar: Home of the Golden Temple and the center of the Sikh religion.

-Biking uphill towards the Quilotoa loop.
+High alpine flowers.
+All small, all beautiful.
 Biking Ecuador: Biking from Quito through the Quilotoa Loop and down to the Amazon basin.
-American Kestrels, Coyote Hills Regional Park.
+Acorn Woodpecker, Sunol Regional Wilderness.
 Birds: My collection of class Aves.
 Mostly San Francisco Bay Area birds.

 Trees and flowers in a stream.
 China: Pandas, Horses, and SARS.
 The Shrine of Nizam-ud-din, Sufi mystic.
 Delhi: The City of Djinns, capital of India, eipcenter of Moghul culture, and home to a stupefyingly thick cloud of pollution.